GitHub repository with all resources: https://github.com/Microttus/LightCare

 Good variable names

-Only uses one type of variable methods
+Only uses one type of variable method

 Describing names